 Our prescription medicines and vaccines

-Our Vaccines business is one of the largest in the world, developing, producing and distributing over 1.9 million vaccines every day to people across more than 150 countries.
+Our Vaccines business is one of the largest in the world, developing, producing and distributing over 2 million vaccine doses every day to people across more than 160 countries.

 The vaccines in our portfolio have been helping to protect people from serious disease for well over 100 years, with our Marietta (US) site dedicated to smallpox vaccine production from 1882.
 Today, our vaccines continue to tackle some of the world’s most devastating diseases, including pneumococcal disease, meningitis, hepatitis, rotavirus, HPV, whooping cough and influenza.
 Our pipeline of potential new vaccines covers many of the diseases still having a serious impact around the world, including malaria, HIV, TB and Ebola.